nuxt-modules/i18n/docs/content/en/api.md

   The `options` object accepts these optional properties:
   - `addDirAttribute` - Adds a `dir` attribute to the HTML element.
 Default: `false`
   - `addSeoAttributes` - Adds various SEO attributes.
 Default: `false`
-  - `canonicalQueries` - An array of strings corresponding to query params you would like to include in your canonical ref url.
+  - `canonicalQueries` - An array of strings corresponding to query params you would like to include in your canonical URL.
 Default: `[]`

 ## Extension of VueI18n